tatumio/tatum-php/docs/Api/WithdrawalApi.md

 <h4>2 credits per API call.</h4>

- <p>Invoke complete withdrawal as soon as blockchain transaction ID is available.
-All other withdrawals for the same currency will be pending unless the last one is processed and marked as completed.</p>
+ Invoke complete withdrawal as soon as blockchain transaction ID is available.
+All other withdrawals for the same currency will be pending unless the last one is processed and marked as completed.

 ### Example